cysec-notes/cybersecurity-journey/Google_Cybersecurity_Professional_Certificate/Tools of the Trade: Linux and SQL/module_4.md

 #### Basic filters on SQL queries
 **Filtering** is selecting data that match a certain condition.
 An **operator** is a symbol or keyword that represents an operation.

+#### Filter dates and numbers
+Common Data types
+1. string - is data consisting of an ordered sequence of characters. for example: user names, such as a user name: analyst10.
+2. numeric - is data consisting of numbers, such as a count of log-in attempts.
+3. date and time - data refers to data representing a date and/or time

+**Date and Time operators:** =, <, >, <>, >=, <=

+**BETWEEN** is an operator that filters for numbers or dates within a range.
+Note: The BETWEEN operator is inclusive.

 ## Skills Gained
 Using SQL commands to:
 - select specific columns from a table,